-Damage Survey All damage claims and accident investigations are performed with our partners at Knox Marine Surveyors & Consultants.
+Damage Survey: All damage claims and accident investigations are performed with our partners at Pilot Marine Surveyors & Consultants.
 Additional information regarding damage claim surveys can be found here Pilot Marine Surveyors & Consultants

-Oil Samples Upon request, Homeport Marine Surveys will collect a small volume of lubricant from the marine engine(s) and generator(s) for the purpose of oil analysis.
+Oil Samples: Upon request, Homeport Marine Surveys will collect a small volume of lubricant from the marine engine(s) and generator(s) for the purpose of oil analysis.
 An oil test can provide valuable information about the metal wear and general condition of the engine.
 We ensure that procedures are used to minimize disturbance of the sample during and after the sampling process.
-The samples are drawn into a small, clean bottle, which is sealed and shipped to Blackstone Laboratories, an industry leading and independent laboratory in Indiana, for analysis.
+The samples are drawn into a small, clean bottle, which is sealed and shipped to Motor Check Laboratories, an industry leading and independent laboratory in Florida, for analysis.

 Consulting: Out of town and still narrowing your search for the right boat?
 Further understanding and/or inspection of a specific system?
 This service is custom fit to your specific needs without requiring a full service like the two marine surveys above.
 Please call or visit the contact page to communicate your needs and discuss what options are best for you and your specific situation.